 One of the biggest advocates of the power of reading is none other than Warren Buffett.
 Known as the "Oracle of Omaha," Buffett is a globally recognized investment guru and one of the richest and most respected businessmen in the world.
 Since 1965 he has led the multinational conglomerate known as Berkshire Hathaway, which as of 2017, boasts assets valued upwards of $620bn.

-Even to this day, Buffett has said that he spends up to 80% of his time reading, whether it’s newspapers, books or snippets from articles.
-He has made a habit of prioritising reading and knows what to read to find the information he needs, or where to look for creative ideas or new information.
+To this day, Buffett has said that he spends up to 80% of his time reading everything from newspapers and books to article snippets.
+He has made a habit of prioritizing reading and knows exactly what to read in order to find the information he needs or to come up with creative ideas and new information.